Tutorial to develop a Spyder plugin#

 statusbar.add_status_widget(self.pomodoro_timer_status)

-With these changes, Spyder will be aware of the presence of our plugin, and that this plugin adds a new widget to the status bar.
+Taking these changes into account, Spyder will recognize the presence of our plugin and identify that it adds a new widget to the status bar.

-Finally, we add the following method to our plugin:
+Finally, we add the following property accessor to our plugin class:

 @property